Energy-Pathways-Group/GLOceanKit/Matlab/InternalModes/README.md

 Normalization and Boundary Conditions
 -------------------
 There are four choices for normalization of the vertical modes.
-Look in Early, et al. (2018) for details.
+See in Early, et al. (2018) for details.
 - `kConstant` (default) Uses the K-constant norm, which is useful for specifying energy density of an internal wave.
 - `omegaConstant` Uses the omega-constant norm, the utility of which isn't exactly clear.
 - `uMax` Sets the maximum of the F modes to 1.
 Useful if you want to specify the horizontal velocity of a wave.
 - `wMax` Sets the maximum of the G modes to 1.
 Useful if you want to specify the vertical velocity of a wave.

 These constants are defined as an `enumeration` class, and would be called as,
 ```matlab
 im.normalization = Normalization.uMax
 ```
 before you request the modes.

-The upper boundary condition can be specified as a rigid lid (default) or as a free surface (no reduced-gravity option yet).
+The upper boundary condition can be specified as a rigid lid (default) or as a free surface (there is no reduced-gravity option yet).
 For example,
 ```matlab
 im.upperBoundary = UpperBoundary.freeSurface
 ```